• Results in 30-60 minutes

 Before ordering this treatment, you may have to complete an online consultation

-Experiencing difficulties with erections can feel frustrating and impact both confidence and relationships — but you are not alone.
-Erectile dysfunction (ED) is extremely common, and safe, effective treatments are available.
-Sildenafil is one of the most widely used and trusted options, offering a reliable way to restore sexual performance and reassurance when you need it most.
+Erectile dysfunction (ED) is very common, and safe, effective treatments are readily available.
+Sildenafil is one of the most widely prescribed options in the UK, offering a reliable and affordable way to manage ED.

-At SwiftMedi, every order is carefully reviewed by a UK-registered prescriber, ensuring treatment is safe and suitable for you.
-Medication is delivered quickly and discreetly to your door — helping you regain control without unnecessary embarrassment.
+At SwiftMedi, every order of sildenafil is reviewed by a UK-registered prescriber to ensure it is safe and appropriate for you.
+Your medication is then delivered quickly and discreetly, allowing you to access treatment with confidence and privacy.

 What is Sildenafil?